Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Identify cybersecurity risks

-When looking to identify risk, you must start by understanding threats, vulnerabilities, and the consequences of their convergence.
+When identifying risk, it is essential to start by understanding threats, vulnerabilities, and the consequences of their convergence.

 Threats are circumstances or events with the potential to negatively affect an organization’s operations or assets through unauthorized access of information systems.
-Threats can manifest everywhere — in the form of hostile attacks, human errors, structural or configuration failures, and even natural disasters.
+Threats can manifest in various forms, including hostile attacks, human errors, structural or configuration failures, and even natural disasters.

 Vulnerabilities can be defined as weaknesses in an information system, security procedure, internal control, or implementation that a threat source can exploit.
 Often due to inadequate internal functions like security, vulnerabilities can also be found externally in supply chains or vendor relationships.

-Consequences can best be defined as the adverse results that occur when threats exploit vulnerabilities.
-Their impact measures the severity of consequences, and your organization will need to estimate such costs when attempting to assess risk.
-Keep in mind that these costs usually come from lost or destroyed information, which can be a significant business setback for any organization.
+Consequences are the adverse results that occur when threats exploit vulnerabilities.
+Their impact measures the severity of consequences, and your organization will need to estimate such costs when assessing risk.
+Keep in mind that these costs usually come from lost or destroyed information, service downtime, and regulatory or legal penalties, which can be a significant business setback for any organization.

 How mature are your organization’s cybersecurity risk management practices?
 Find out now.